iamshimantadas/Zoofari-WpgraphQL-React/README.md

 # Zoofari – WPGraphQL Powered React CMS
 A modern GraphQL-powered React.js CMS using WordPress + WPGraphQL as the backend.
+Dynamic a HTML theme to react theme and for dynamic it's pages we used wpgraphql plugin which uses graphql as quqery language and wordpress cms underthehood.

 ---